landislab/landislab.github.io/home/index.md

 # News

+### *Jul 2025*
+- Michael (with Felipe Zapata, Isaac Lichter-Marck, Mike May, and Ixchel Gonzalez-Ramirez) ran a RevBayes workshop on phylogenetic biogoegraphy at the Botany conference in Palm Springs, CA.
+- We're running Year 3 of the [SSB Mentorship Program](https://www.systbio.org/mentorship-program.html), joined by Sean McHugh and Precious Igho-Osagie to help coordinate monthly operations.

+### *Jun 2025*
+- Sarah Swiston, along with lab-friends Ixchel Gonzalez-Ramirez and Mike May, hosted a RevBayes workshop on phylogenetic biogeography at the Evolution conference in Athens, GA.
+Sarah Swiston also won the ASN Outstanding Student Poster Award for their new model for range evolution in continuous space [[link](https://www.amnat.org/announcements/student-poster-award-2025b.html)].
+- Michael and Ammon's paper on phyddle, a deep learning method for phylogenetic modeling, was accepted at [Systematic Biology](https://academic.oup.com/sysbio/advance-article-abstract/doi/10.1093/sysbio/syaf036/8131506).

 ### *Mar 2025*
 - Welcome to Gabriel Santos Garcia!
 Gabriel is visiting us as a PhD student from University of Sao Paolo in Brazil for one year to study bat phylogenetics, biogeography and ecology.
 Gabriel is supported through a FAPESP BEPE scholarship.